pikapikasecoy/pet_breed_recognition_yolo/README.md

 * **Add Test Image**: for testing purpose, move or copy the image ```img_README/Abyssinian_1.jpg``` under the root directory of this repo to ```/darknet/data```

-* **Test**: To test YOLO, run the following command which specifies the configuration files and weights, as well as the image you'd like to detect
+* **Test**: To test YOLO, run the following command which specifies the configuration files and weights, as well as the image you'd like to detect.
+Please replace the weight file if you've trained your own one.
 ```
 ./darknet detector test cfg/pet.data cfg/yolov2-tiny-pet_40000.cfg yolov2-tiny-pet_40000.weights  data/Abyssinian_1.jpg
 ```